memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 Rust futures, we start to see the value.
 Whenever a future yields, the next future can be polled.
 This means that we can run multiple futures on a single thread!
-That means concurrent execution without the overhead of context switches, or a separate stack for each task!
+That means concurrent execution without the overhead of context switches or a separate stack for each task!

 ## Embassy